jmtilli/micronovaxrd/README-1st.txt

 If you want to have a specific layer model loaded automatically when the program starts, save the layer model to a file named "default.layers".
 On Unix systems, the name is case sensitive.
-The file should be saved to the directory that contains the files atomic_masses.txt and octave_path.txt.
+The file should be saved to the directory that contains the file atomic_masses.txt.

 You might want to set the wavelength and FWHM to correct values and add a substrate layer to the default layer model.